WORKING WITH STUDENTS WITH JOINT HYPERMOBILITY.

-Here is an example of just ONE ADJUSTMENT made in the Lessons from Hypermobility™ process.
-About 30 seconds passed between the before and after video.
+Here is an example of just ONE ADJUSTMENT made in the LESSONS FROM HYPERMOBILITY™ process.
 While far from a "polished" sound, the change is dramatic and repeatable.

 After extensive work addressing the usual suspects of held tension, the teacher called me to help identify the source of this student's unstable vibrato.

 The exercise we had her do was diagnostic.
 It helped us locate a major source of the vocal instability.